ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-responsive.md

 ## Demo

-Add an image to the content with the CKBox toolbar button {@icon @ckeditor/ckeditor5-ckbox/theme/icons/browse-files.svg}.
+Observe the responsive image in the demo.
+You can also add another one with the CKBox toolbar button {@icon @ckeditor/ckeditor5-ckbox/theme/icons/browse-files.svg}.
 Change the demo viewport and observe how the editor automatically serves the size-adjusted image.
+Resize your browser window to change the editor viewport and see the service feed the right optimized image.

 {@snippet features/image-responsive}